 |

 Review: This original composition commissioned by The Houston Bronze Ensemble calls for "devotion" to rehearsal to conquer all the "dancing" from meter to meter!
-Yet, it is this banter along with spiked techniques and sprightly melody that give the work its energy.
 This one's definitely a worthy challenge!

 |